spcanelon/TidyTuesdayAltText/README.md

     environment variable that `install_github()` defaults to as the authentication token (i.e. **auth\_token**) argument.

-4. Then proceed to install the package as usual:
+4. Finally, proceed to install the package as usual:
     `devtools::install_github("spcanelon/TidyTuesdayAltText")`

 ## Data dictionary